Bradford-Wong/CS461-Group72-Capstone/README.md

 3. Check box to allow installations from unknown sources in Settings if not already checked.
 4. Wait for installation to complete and open app.

+We have done most of our testing using an Android emulator with an API level of 27.
+If you use an older phone, it is possible that the phone won't be able to use some of the features.
+If that happens to you, then try using Android Studio (instructions below).

 ## Alternative: Set Up Android Studio
 1. Download and run the Android Studio installation setup wizard here: https://developer.android.com/studio
 2. The wizard will ask you if you want to install “Android Studio” and “Android Virtual Device”.
 Make sure both boxes are checked and click    “Next”